verbb/formie/docs/developers/submission-workflow.md

 Not every submission request runs every stage or task.

 - `submit` is the normal front-end submission flow.
 It runs validation, screening, save, dispatch, and finalize work.
 - `editExisting` updates an existing submission.
-It validates and saves, then can re-run integrations that opt in via `shouldTriggerOnSubmissionEdit()`.
+It validates and saves, then can re-run integrations configured to run on front-end or control panel edits in **Integrations → Settings → When integrations re-run**.
 Notifications, captchas, and spam screening are skipped.
 - `saveDraft` is used for save-and-continue and back-navigation behavior.
 It saves submission state without validation, spam screening, notifications, or integrations.
 - `paymentReplay` resumes processing after a payment provider callback.
 It focuses on payment, persistence, dispatch, and response handling.